 how image quality is assessed and scientific information is extracted.

 The imaging science major begins with a yearlong project-based class, Innovative Freshman Experience (IMGS-181, 182), in a free-form learning environment and culminates with an independent research project under the guidance of center faculty.
 You'll learn about imaging science while designing and implementing a novel imaging system.
-In subsequent years concepts presented in the classroom are reinforced through laboratory experiments and a capstone research experience, which can examine a problem in any of several imaging applications such as remote sensing, astronomy, biomedical imaging, manuscript imaging and enhancement, optics, color science, image quality, or visual perception.
+In subsequent years concepts presented in the classroom are reinforced through laboratory experiments and a capstone research experience, which can examine a problem in any of several imaging applications such as remote sensing, astronomy, computer vision, manuscript imaging and enhancement, optics, color science, image quality, or visual perception.
 Both theoretical studies and practical application of technologies are integral parts of the curriculum.

 Graduates are in demand by both industry and governmental agencies to work on the design, development, testing, or production of specialized imaging systems or technologies, or to use imaging systems to perform scientific research.
 Faculty members are deeply committed professionals who divide their time between teaching and the pursuit of scientific advances.